By Molly Patrick

 Find your community online, yes!
 But also, go out into your community and find your people.
 No matter where you live there are awesome people out there who want new friendships and who want to get involved in like-minded things.
 So leave your house and go find them! (ehem..Molly, I’m talkin’ to you!)

 8. Nature: it gives you everything you need.

-This is a space where you can let go of all your troubles and worries for a bit and you can sink into the present moment.
+This is a space where you can sink into the present moment.
 This might be a meditation space, it might be an altar, it might be your porch.
 For most everyone who attended the retreat, this space is now their yoga mat.

 Whatever space you choose, go there every single day and spend some time.
 Emotions will come up and it isn’t your job to fight those emotions or make them go away; it’s your job to accept those emotions so they can pass through you and be released.
-You don’t have to spend two hours in this space, you can spend 10 – 15 minutes if that’s all you have.
-The key is to go there every day and just be.
+You don’t have to spend two hours in this space, you can spend 10 – 15 minutes if that’s what you choose.
+The key is to go there everyday and just be.
 Again and again and again.

 10. Bring compassion to everyone you meet.